Youth Criminal Justice Act: Adult sentence

 A young person always carries the presumption of diminished moral blameworthiness, even for serious offences like first-degree murder.
-Therefore, the burden is always on the crown to demonstrate that the young person was acting at the moral sophistication and maturity of an adult at the time of the offence.
+Therefore, the burden is always on the Crown to demonstrate that the young person was acting at the moral sophistication and maturity of an adult at the time of the offence.
 In the past, this burden was inverted for certain "presumptive offences", which meant that the young person was deemed to be as morally blameworthy as an adult unless they could prove otherwise.
-But in 2008, the Supreme Court held those provisions unconstitutional in its seminal decision R v DB.
+In 2008, the Supreme Court held those provisions unconstitutional in its seminal decision R v DB.
 Prior to the end of the regime, a "presumptive offence" was defined as murder, attempted murder, manslaughter, and aggravated sexual assault, as well as other "serious violent offences" in some circumstances.
+In 2025, this was further reinforced by R v I.M., whereas the requirement for the Crown to prove to "satisfaction" that "the presumption of diminished moral blameworthiness of the young person has been rebutted in the case" was overturned, and replaced with the beyond a reasonable doubt standard also requisite to find an offender guilty in Canadian criminal law.